sandulhenry/cse15l-lab-reports/lab5.md

 ![image](https://github.com/sandulhenry/cse15l-lab-reports/assets/154122103/86771d19-4471-40c9-94ef-3ce83e27ae4a)

 ### Step 2:
 *The TA says:* "Hi!
 You could be right.
 Could you post your bash autograder script and double check its behavior? make sure you follow the logical progression of events.
+In short, we want to make sure your bash script follows your intended behavior

 ### Step 3:
 *The Student says:* Hi!
 OMG!
 You were right I made a mistake in my bash script!
 I forgot to remove the directory grading-area/ in the script.
 Here is the before and after: